realfastvla/realfast.io-www/content/publications.md

 Publications
 ----

-*realfast* has been supported by NSF awards 2022546 (ATI, PI: Law) and 1714897 (AAG, PI: Burke-Spolaor).
+*realfast* has been supported by NSF awards 1611606 and 2022546 (ATI, PI: Law) and 1714897 (AAG, PI: Burke-Spolaor).
 Early development was supported by the [University of California Lab Fees Research Program](https://www.ucop.edu/research-initiatives/programs/lab-fees/index.html).

 Technical development: